 Read Phil’s perspective on the importance of trust to improve project workflows in the full post on Architect’s site.

-The post [Project Delivery Workshop Series] What are the Inhibitors of Trust? appeared first on Convergence.
+The post [Project Delivery Series #2] What are the Inhibitors of Trust? appeared first on Convergence.